zDoomsdayz/spring-cloud-config-demo-without-git/README.md

 ## Summary

 - **Config Server**: Hosts configuration properties and serves them to client applications.
+Configuration files are loaded from the user directory specified by `${user.dir}/spring-config`.
 - **Client Application**: Fetches configuration properties from the Config Server at startup.

 ### Useful Links